bids-standard/bids-specification/src/03-modality-agnostic-files.md

 ### Justification for Separating Provenance from file JSON

 Provenance is information about a file, including any metadata that is relevant to the file itself.
-Thus any BIDS data file and its associated JSON sidecar metadata together constitute a unique entity.
+Thus, any BIDS data file and its associated JSON sidecar metadata together constitute a unique entity.
 As such, one may want to record the provenance of the JSON file as much as the provenance of the BIDS file.
 In addition, separating the provenance as a separate file for now, allows